 On this page

-Employees from outside the EEA and from Croatia usually require a work permit (tewerkstellingsvergunning, TWV) or a combined residence and work permit, known as a 'single permit' (Gecombineerde vergunning voor verblijf en arbeid, GVVA).
-Employees from EEA countries and Switzerland do not need a permit.
+Employees from outside the EU and the EEA usually require a work permit (tewerkstellingsvergunning, TWV) or a combined residence and work permit, known as a 'single permit' (Gecombineerde vergunning voor verblijf en arbeid, GVVA).
+Employees from Croatia need a work permit (TWV) for the first 12 months.
+Employees from other EU countries, or from EEA countries or Switzerland do not need a permit.

 Acknowledgement as sponsor

-If you bring employees from outside the EEA or Switzerland to the Netherlands for longer than 3 months, you can have yourself recognised as sponsor.
+If you bring employees from outside the EU, the EEA and Switzerland to the Netherlands for longer than 3 months, you can have yourself recognised as sponsor.
 For bringing highly skilled migrants or scientific researchers into the country, this acknowledgement is mandatory.
 If it concerns employees for regular paid work or seasonal employment, acknowledgement is voluntary.

 Comparing foreign applicants